 Top 3 Beaches, Northeast Puerto Rico

 La Monserrate or Luquillo Beach is what’s called a Balneario or public beach.
-Here is where you’ll find bathrooms and changing stations as well as several outdoor eateries.
+Here is where you’ll find several outdoor eateries and bathrooms.
 The waters are generally calm, and the beach front is kissed with bright red lifeguard stations flanked by tall, willowy coconut trees.
 On the weekends spirited local families can be found picnicking and listening to music.
-The gentle lap of the surf hits the foot of the beach as children run to and fro with their sand pails in hand.
-One side of the beach is flanked by the majestic towering mountains of El Yunque Rain Forest whose verdant peaks jet up toward the sky, while the other side offers the Atlantic Ocean stretching hypnotically towards the horizon offering peaceful and hypnotic views.
+One side of the beach is flanked by the majestic towering mountains of El Yunque Rain Forest whose verdant peaks jet up toward the sky, while the other side offers the peaceful views of the Atlantic Ocean stretching hypnotically toward the horizon.

 La Pared or “The Wall” is where the surfers go.
 It is where the sea is disturbed by opposing winds and the waves get large and strong.
-The town of Luquillo recently completed a stunning and colorful mosaic wall separating the road from the beach.
+The town of Luquillo recently completed a colorful mosaic wall separating the road from the beach.
 It is one of the steps taken to revitalize the area providing visitors and locals with a beautiful promenade to stroll or sit and watch the surfers catch a wave.
-It’s also where the sea-breeze is invigorating and the area full of spirit making it a place for you to arrange a surf lesson, grab a bite to eat, or enjoy music offered at local venues.
-On days when the surf picks up it’s not uncommon to see red flags flapping in the wind warning swimmers to stay out of the water, but that doesn’t dissuade me from taking a leisurely stroll along the brilliant shore.
+It’s also where the sea-breeze is invigorating and the area full of action, making it a place for you to arrange a surf lesson, grab a bite to eat, or enjoy music at one of the local venues.
+On days when the surf picks up it’s not uncommon to see red flags flapping in the wind warning swimmers to stay out of the water, but that shouldn’t dissuade anyone from taking a leisurely stroll along the brilliant shore.

 Get Social with Boulevards & Byways and like us and follow us at: